magicDGS/styleguide/README.md

 Style Guides for magicDGS projects
 ==================================

-This repository contains style guides for code in my projects, to facilitate formatting with different IDEs for contributors and maintain consistency in my code.
+This repository contains style guides for code in my projects, to facilitate formatting with different IDEs for contributors and to maintain consistency in my code.

-They are based in the [Google Style Guides](https://google.github.io/styleguide/javaguide.html) for Java, with the following changes (mandatory):
+They are based in the [Google Style Guide](https://google.github.io/styleguide/javaguide.html) for Java, with the following changes (mandatory):

 * Blocks of non-static imports ordering: